 What is Hip Sobriety School?

-The Hip Sobriety School and Group Coaching program is an 8-week virtual course that begins September 28th, 2017 and ends November 23rd, 2017.
+The Hip Sobriety School and Group Coaching program is an 8-week virtual course (the next one starts July 3rd and runs through September 9th 2018).
 It is open to you if you are looking to get started on a path to sobriety, or are already in some sort of recovery program.
 This is not a detox or 12-step program, but it can work as either a compliment or supplement to other programs and therapies, or as a first step towards healing.
 It is open to a limited number of participants who will come together as a tribe as we work to become masters of our own recovery paths.

 Over the course of 8 weeks you will learn:

 - The underlying causes of addiction and how they present in our individual lives.